Moisei Ginzburg: Legacy

 His most famous work, the Narkomfin Building, having been without maintenance for decades, was on UNESCO's endangered buildings list.
 Previous proposals to rebuild Dom Narkomfin into a hotel (designed by Ginzburg's grandson) were barred by legal uncertainty over the status of the site.
 As of 2019, Dom Narkomfin was under careful restoration to become once again a private residential complex.
 The goal was to restore the building as close to its original state as possible; restoration was completed in 2020.

+Dom Narkomfin has suffered greatly from vandalism.
+Former Moscow mayor Yuri Luzhkov said at the opening of the Novinsky Passage shopping centre: "What a joy that such wonderful shopping centres appear in our city, not like this garbage", pointing to the Narkomfin Building.

 Narkomfin has been the subject of Victor Buchli's study of Soviet material culture, Archaeology of Socialism (Berg, 2000), which traces the building's history from early Utopianism to the harshness of the Stalinist era, up to its ruined state in the 1990s.